 Feeling brave after our spicy Tom Yum, we chose two of the least westernised dishes on the menu for our dessert.
 The first of these was Bua Loy Kai Wan (บัวลอยไข่หวาน) – silky dumplings in a sweet warm coconut broth with a poached egg.
 Yes, I said a poached egg!
 The dumplings were certainly a strange consistency but the strangest thing was just how unshackling the egg was.
 The runny yolk worked well with the broth and although I didn’t love the pud, it was certainly interesting!

-The bill for two starters, mains and puddings plus two beers was a staggering …. £33!!!!
+The bill for two starters, mains and puddings plus two beers at Zaap was a staggering …. £33!!!!
 Yes really.
 Absolutely crazy prices, I don’t know how they do it.
 We will be back.
 100% we will be back.